casdoor/casdoor-website/docs/permission/permission-configuration.md

 :::caution

-Please note that Casdoor will **convert all these strings to lowercase** before storing them.
+Casdoor **converts all these strings to lowercase** before storing them.
 Additionally, Casdoor will **apply all actions to each resource**.
 You cannot specify that an action only takes effect on certain resources in this configuration page.

 :::